 Church of Peace Food Pantry is open Tuesday, Wednesday, Thursday, 10am-12pm.
 Contact: (920) 921-8215

 Holyland Food Pantry is open the 3rd Friday of each month offering curbside pickup.
 Please call prior to your visit (requested but not required).
-Emergency “Grab-and-go” food is also available, located in the ‘little library’ attached to its ramp.
+Emergency “Grab-and-go” food is also available 24/7, located in the ‘little library’ attached to its ramp.
 Contact: (920) 286-1333

 Lighthouse Christian Church Food Pantry is open Tuesday and Thursday, 10am-2pm.
 Must call ahead to make an appointment.
 Fresh bread and bakery is available in the front lobby on days the pantry is open.
-This is available to anyone and you do not need to have an appointment.
+This is available to anyone and an appointment is not needed.
 Contact: (920) 921-3477

 Loaves and Fishes is not serving at this time.